 Blown fuses can also result in heater trouble and result in air vents not working.
 Your owner’s manual is your best reference for finding fuses that drive the fan motor and control the heater switch.
 Most fuse boxes are located under the hood or under the dash just left of the steering wheel.

 We want you to stay warm on the road, so let our expert car mechanics check that heater.
 Drop by our Minneapolis, MN, shop or any of our Kennedy Transmission locations state-wide.
-We’re here year-round for all your automotive needs.
-If you are interested in reading more about our services and repairs, click here!
+We’re here year-round for all your automotive needs with our wide variety of services and repairs.